 Rating process and rating output are used by the Bank in sanction and pricing of its exposures.
-Bank also conducts annual credit rating of its exposures and the findings are used in annual migration study and portfolio evaluation.
+Bank also conducts annual review of credit rating of its exposures and the findings are used in annual migration study and portfolio evaluation.

 Credit facilities are sanctioned at various levels in accordance with the delegation approved by the Board.
 Bank has generally adopted a committee approach for credit sanction.
 Wherever individuals exercise their powers for credit sanction, the same is subjected to confirmation by a higher authority.
 Credit rating assigned by an official is also subjected to confirmation by a different official.
 Credit audit is being conducted at specified intervals.
-Bank has made reasonably good progress in implementing all available instruments of credit risk mitigation.
+Credit risk mitigation techniques are resorted to contain the risk at the minimum level.